-19. Operating Schedule
+22. Operating Schedule

-- 19.1 An Operating Schedule is a document which must be submitted with a licence application and which must contain the information required by Section 17 of the Licensing Act.
+- 22.1 An Operating Schedule must be submitted as part of the application for a licence application and must contain the information required by Section 17 of the Licensing Act.
 Among other things it must include the steps which the applicant proposes to take to promote the licensing objectives.
-The Authority requires applicants to address all of the areas in this policy where they are relevant to the proposed licensed activity. - 19.2 If a responsible body or interested party submits a relevant representation, then the Authority's discretion is engaged to attach additional conditions to a licence to meet those representations if the Authority considers this to be appropriate in the individual circumstances of each application.
+The Authority requires applicants to address all of the areas in this policy where they are relevant to the proposed licensed activity. - 22.2 If a responsible body or interested party submits a relevant representation, then the Authority's discretion is engaged to attach additional conditions to a licence to meet those representations if the Authority considers this to be appropriate in the individual circumstances of each application.

-20. Adult Entertainment
+23. Adult Entertainment

-20.1 Section 27 of the Policing and Crime Act 2009 introduced new powers for Local Authorities to control 'Sexual Entertainment' venues.
-Applicants wishing to provide adult entertainment should consult the Authority's policy on providing

-- such entertainment.
-This policy can be found at http://www.oldham.gov.uk/info/200204/licensing - 20.2 Where an operating schedule does not refer to 'adult entertainment' taking place on the premises the Authority may place restrictions on the licence that would prevent 'adult entertainment' taking place.
+- 23.1 Section 27 of the Policing and Crime Act 2009 introduced new powers for Local Authorities to control 'Sexual Entertainment' venues.
+Applicants wishing to provide adult entertainment should consult the Authority's policy on providing such entertainment.
+This policy can be found at www.oldham.gov.uk/licensing - 23.2 Where an operating schedule does not refer to 'adult entertainment' taking place on the premises the Authority may place restrictions on the licence that would prevent 'adult entertainment' taking place.

-21. Conditions
+24. Conditions

-- 21.1 Conditions to be imposed on licences will be specific to the individual premises and events.
-They will normally be drawn from the model pool of conditions based upon this Policy and the Secretary of State's Guidance. - 21.2 This list is not exhaustive and may be varied from time to time as considered necessary when licensable activities are being carried out.
-The Authority may also impose such other conditions as described in this policy and consistent with meeting the Authority's licensing objectives.
+- 24.1 Conditions to be imposed on licences will be specific to the individual premises and events.
+They will normally be drawn from the model pool of conditions based upon this Policy and the Secretary of State's Guidance or from a localised Greater Manchester pool of conditions which can be used for reference and can be found at Appendix 1 of this policy. - 24.2 This list is not exhaustive and may be varied from time to time as considered necessary when licensable activities are being carried out.
+The Authority may also impose such other conditions as described in this policy and consistent with meeting the Authority's licensing objectives. - 24.3 Within the conditions attached at Appendix 1 of this policy is a section referring to counter terrorism conditions on licences.
+Applicants are suggested to consider whether their venue would benefit from the additional protection and awareness of counter terrorism measures which include staff training and vulnerability assessments.

-22. Integration of Policies and Avoidance of Duplication
+25. Integration of Policies and Avoidance of Duplication